tommakesmusic/QUB-CSC7084-web-development/README.md

 * javascript
 * css
 * html and
-* SQL (via amysql server)
+* SQL (via a mysql server)

-Developed locally using the MAMP stack on Macintosh
+Developed locally using the MAMP stack on Macintosh, stored here and uploaded to a university server.
+The project makes use of the Tailwind framework for CSS and the Vue.js framework for javascript interactivity.